rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default withAuthorization;
 {{< /highlight >}}

-So far, the higher-order component is not doing anything but taking a component a component as input and returning it as output.
+So far, the higher-order component is not doing anything but taking a component as input and returning it as output.
 However, the higher-order component should be able to receive a condition function passed as parameter.
 You can decide if it should be a broad or fine-grained (role-based, permission-based) authorization rule.
 Second, it has to decide based on the condition whether it should redirect to a public page (public route), because the user isn't authorized to view the current protected page (protected route).
 Let's paste the implementation details for the higher-order component and go through it step-by-step:

 {{< highlight javascript "hl_lines=2 3 5 6 8 10 11 12 13 14 15 16 17 18 20 21 22 31 32 33 34" >}}
 import React from 'react';